tobikli/ba-thesis/content/evaluation.typ

 Due to the nature of the load tests, we intentionally decided not to run them automatically in the CI/CD pipeline.
 Load tests can generate high system utilization and may interfere with ongoing development or active system usage.
 Instead, developers execute such tests manually when evaluating performance or verifying changes that may impact scalability.

-At the project's current stage, no significant modifications are being made to client-facing features or the user interface.
+We are not significantly modifying client-facing features or the user interface at the project's current stage.
 Therefore, performing manual validation combined with targeted redeployments provides a more efficient and controlled testing workflow than running automated tests on every pull request.

 === MCP Testing Status

-The integration of Model Context Protocol based testing is still in an experimental phase and not yet included in the automated test pipelines.
+Model Context Protocol-based testing integration is still experimental and not yet included in the automated test pipelines.
 The current MCP implementation requires connectivity to Anthropic's Claude #footnote("https://www.anthropic.com/") models and other specialized infrastructure components unavailable in the cloud-based testing environment.
 Consequently, automated execution and continuous deployment of these tests are not yet possible.
 Future work will focus on stabilizing the MCP testing components and integrating them into a dedicated pipeline once the necessary infrastructure becomes available.